 By donating to our Christmas Hope Tree Appeal, you'll support our vital work and spread hope for the future so that fewer families face the devastation of a brain tumour diagnosis.

 How to donate to our Appeal

-- Choose your amount - one of the suggested amounts or type in any other amount you wish to donate
+- Choose your amount – you can select one of the suggested amounts or type in any other amount you wish to donate

-- On the next page, complete your personal details, tick the Gift Aid box (if applicable) and then choose your donation method
+- Complete your personal details, tick the Gift Aid box (if applicable) and then choose your donation method

-- You will then be asked to select which Research Centre you would like to support to complete your donation from the three below - each one has a short summary of the research at each of our Centres can be found below
+- You will then be asked to select which of our four Research Centres you would like your bauble of hope to be displayed at – a short summary of the research at each of our Centres can be found below

 - Complete your donation with a short message of hope